brakmic/nickel-demo/README.md

 *Important*

 Before using NodeJS you must install all dependencies with `npm i`.
+Additionally, install Gulp as a globally available package with `npm i -g gulp`.
+If running Gulp produces errors of type `Error: watch ENOSPC` try running Gulp with `sudo gulp watch`.

 When building with Gulp/WebPack you must be in `src` where *Gulpfile.js* and *webpack.config.js* are.

 *LiveReload*